mdn/content/files/en-us/web/html/global_attributes/anchor/index.md

 #### Result

-The result is as follows.
-Try scrolling the page to demonstrate how the infobox is tethered to the anchor.
+Scroll the example to see how the infobox is tethered to the anchor.
+When supported, the infobox will be fixed to the right of the anchor.
+If not supported, the infobox will be fixed to the viewport.

 {{EmbedLiveSample("Basic `anchor` attribute usage", "100%", 225)}}

 ## Specifications

-This attribute is not currently a part of any specification.
-See [https://github.com/whatwg/html/pull/9144](https://github.com/whatwg/html/pull/9144) for an ongoing discussion about it.
+This attribute is not currently part of the HTML specification.
+Read the discussion about adding the `anchor` attribute at [https://github.com/whatwg/html/pull/9144](https://github.com/whatwg/html/pull/9144).

 ## Browser compatibility